“Hola Maria! Buenos días!”

 Nash and I fill our mugs with tea and part ways to the individual banana-leaf thatched palapas scattered throughout the garden.
 Our four hours of private Spanish lessons, from 8 to 12 Monday through Friday, pass with only the thrum of hummingbird (colibri!) wings and the scuttling of lizards (lagartos!) to disturb us.

 I have the advantage of years of high school Spanish rusting away in my brain, so the curriculum just needs to be refreshed and practiced.
-Therefore, my teacher Diego conducts our lessons more like a conversational cultural exchange, punctuated with brief reviews of tenses and concepts.
+Therefore, my teacher Diego conducts our lessons more like a conversational cultural exchange, punctuated with brief reviews of grammar.

 At nearly twenty-two years old, Diego has lived through a period of even more rapid change than the typical American millennial – after all, less than fifty years ago San Pedro didn’t even have electricity or concrete.
 His life story represents the shift between Mayan tradition and the technological revolution.